MrT3313/Angular_TourOfHeros/README.md

 <summary>0.2.1 - Hero Detail SubComponent</summary>

 1. `hero-detail` component is now responsible for all logic relating to a selected hero
-    - `heroes.component.html` is using `one-way property binding` to pass a a selectedHero to the `hero-detail` component
+    - `heroes.component.html` is using `one-way property binding` to pass a selectedHero to the `hero-detail` component
-    - `hero-detail` is recieving the `one-way property binding` through an `@input()` which expects the passed data to be of the Hero interface type
+    - `hero-detail` is receiving the `one-way property binding` through an `@input()` which expects the passed data to be of the Hero interface type
 2. `heros` is only responsible for displaying list of heros

 - New (truncated and rearranged) `src` directory